ashotjanibekyan/EmptyConstructor/Readme.md

 # Empty constructor generator

-A simple C# source generator that generates an empty construcotr for a class if it is marked with the EmptyConstructor.EmptyConstructorAttribute attribute.
+A simple C# source generator that generates an empty constructor for a class if it is marked with the EmptyConstructor.EmptyConstructorAttribute attribute.

 ```csharp
 using EmptyConstructor;